Poker Online

 In this case the last trick cost 2 points.
 It can in practice cost 1, 2 or 3 points depending on how the other tricks are distributed among the players.

-If one player wins all the points (not necessarily all the tricks), this is called Cappotto.
-The player with all the points scores zero for the hand and the opponents score 11 each.
+If one player wins 11 points because each other player has less than 1 point (players with ⅓ or ⅔ have their scores rounded down to zero as always) this is called Cappotto.
+The player with all the points scores zero for the hand and the other players score 11 each.

 Any player whose cumulative score is 31 or more points drops out of the game and does not play any more.
 The last people left in play (1, 2 or 3 as players as agreed in advance) win the match.
 This will take several deals.